seansliu/SimpleChat/README.txt

 - broadcast: send a message through the server to all online users. broadcast [message_text]

-- private: privately send a private message to a user through a P2P connection; the user must currently be in your address book. private [user] [message_text]
+- private: privately send a private message to a user through a P2P connection; the user must currently be in your address book; private messages can still be exchanged when server is down. private [user] [message_text]

 - block: add a user to your blacklist; if user A has blacklisted user B, then B may no longer send messages to A nor see if A is online.
 (A may still message B and see whether B is online.)